handsontable/handsontable/README.md

 </script>
 ```

-## Changelog
+## Changelog and Future Versions

 To see the list of recent changes, see the [Changelog](https://github.com/warpech/jquery-handsontable/wiki/Changelog) wiki page.
+To see the planned future releases, see the [Milestones](https://github.com/warpech/jquery-handsontable/wiki/Milestones) page.

 ## Methods